numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 * ``@`` will be used frequently -- quite possibly more frequently than ``//`` or the bitwise operators.

-* ``@`` helps the numerical community finally standardize on a single duck type for all matrix-like objects.
+* ``@`` helps the Python numerical community reduce fragmentation, by finally standardizing on a single duck type for all matrix-like objects.

 And, given the existence of ``@``, it makes more sense than not to have ``@@``, ``@=``, and ``@@=``, so they are added as well.